gomorpheus/morpheus-docs/integration_guides/Automation/ansible.rst

 In the `Run Ansible` modal, you can then select all or an individual group, and then all or a single Playbook, as well as add custom tags.

-Playbook's can also be added as tasks to workflows in the `Provisioning -> Automation` section, and then selected in the Automation pane during provisioning of new instances, when creating app blueprints, or ran on existing instances using the `Actions -> Run Workflow` on the Instance or Host pages.
+Playbook's can also be added as tasks to workflows in the |LibAut| section, and then selected in the Automation pane during provisioning of new instances, when creating app blueprints, or ran on existing instances using the `Actions > Run Workflow` on the Instance or Host pages.

 Using variables
 ^^^^^^^^^^^^^^^